As coronavirus slows Seattle’s economy, landlords, tenants, advocates work to prevent evictions

 “This hold would prevent physical evictions during the emergency period.
 Importantly, it would still allow unlawful detainer proceedings to continue but prevent the physical eviction and keep people in their homes,” RHAWA said in a blog post.

-Landlords don’t have to abide by the recommendation of the associations, but some will.
-Working Washington and the other labor and advocacy organizations want filings and physical evictions banned, so renters with health concerns don’t have to travel to court, and so people with job problems aren’t punished.
+Landlords don’t have to abide by the recommendation of the associations, though some may.
+When Housing Justice Project attorneys in Kent asked landlords Thursday whether they would pocket their writs during the outbreak, according to Witter, the landlords said no.

+Working Washington and the other labor and advocacy organizations want filings and physical evictions actually banned, so renters with health concerns don’t have to travel to court, and so people with job problems aren’t punished.

 Alise Way has been battling her landlord over an eviction order for months and has been to the Seattle courthouse multiple times in recent weeks.
 She doesn’t want to go there again because she has cancer — a tumor on her pancreas that she says her doctor has described as inoperable.